 A doctor also may use a pneumatic otoscope, which blows a puff of air into the ear canal, to check for fluid behind the eardrum.
 A normal eardrum will move back and forth more easily than an eardrum with fluid behind it.

 Tympanometry, which uses sound tones and air pressure, is a diagnostic test a doctor might use if the diagnosis still isn't clear.
 A tympanometer is a small, soft plug that contains a tiny microphone and speaker as well as a device that varies air pressure in the ear.
 It measures how flexible the eardrum is at different pressures.

 Acute Otitis Media - AOM

-- Your healthcare provider will consider several factors when determining if antibiotics are needed for you or your child: age, severity of illness, diagnostic certainty, and follow-up options.
+- Your healthcare provider will consider several factors when determining if antibiotics are needed for your child: age, severity of illness, diagnostic certainty, and follow-up options.
 Your healthcare provider may decide to wait a couple of days before prescribing antibiotics since you or your child may get better without them.

 - To learn more about how health care providers determine when to prescribe antibiotics for ear infections, visit websites of the American Academy of Pediatrics and the American Academy of Family Physicians

 Antibiotics Might Not Help if . . .

 When an ear infection is caused by a virus, antibiotic treatment will not help it get better.
 Ear infections will often get better on their own without antibiotic treatment.
 Your health care provider will determine what treatment is best for you or your child.

 Each time you or your child takes an antibiotic, the bacteria that normally live in your body (on the skin, in the intestine, in the mouth and nose, etc.) are more likely to become resistant to antibiotics.
 Common antibiotics cannot kill infections caused by these resistant germs.